 Truth be told, this Lemon Blueberry Bundt Cake is more like a blueberry pound cake than a traditional sweet cake.
 And that is just fine with me.
 In fact, this homemade cake recipe is one of my personal favorites.
 I love the sour cream bundt cake filled with sweet blueberries and a fresh lemon flavor.
-Topped with zesty lemon icing, this lemon blueberry bundt cake just can’t get any better!
+Topped with zesty lemon icing, this lemon blueberry bundt cake just can't get any better!

 Oh gosh, look at all those sweet blueberries in that delicious sour cream bundt cake.
 It's so freaking gorgeous!

 If you can remember, I want you to leave the butter, eggs, and sour cream on your counter to come to room temperature for baking your lemon blueberry pound cake batter. <— yes, this bundt cake is essentially a rich, buttery pound cake lightened up a wee bit to pass as a blueberry sour cream bundt cake.

 Room temp dairy will help you have the best cake!